Inner Models from Extended Logics: Part 2: Applications of Club Determinacy

 \subsubsection{aa-premice}

 Our proof uses a new inner model concept which we call aa-premouse.
-Roughly speaking, an aa-premouse is a pair $(M,T)$, where $M$ is a model and $T$ is an $\LL(\aaq)$-theory.
-Here $M$ can very well by countable and in countable domains the $\aaq$-quantifier is eliminable, so in general we do not assume $M$ to be a model of $T$.
-Rather, $M$ is a model that has \emph{potential} to become a model of $T$.
-We fulfil this potential by building an $\omega_1^V$-chain of elementary extensions of $M$ with the idea that in the limit the theory $T$ is really true.
+Roughly speaking, an aa-premouse is a pair $(M,T^*)$, where $M$ is a model and $T^*$ is an $\LL(\aaq)$-theory.
+Intuitively, but not in reality, $T^*$ is the $\LL(\aaq)$-theory of $M$.
+Here $M$ can very well by countable.
+In countable domains the $\aaq$-quantifier is eliminable, so in general we do not assume $M$ to be a model of $T^*$.
+Rather, $M$ is a model that has \emph{potential} to become a model of $T^*$.
+We fulfil this potential by building an $\omega_1^V$-chain of elementary extensions of $M$ with the idea that in the limit the theory $T^*$ is really true.
 For this purpose we define an ultrapower construction---called the aa-ultrapower---for aa-premice.
-It allows us to iterate a well-chosen countable aa-premouse (iterable aa-premice are called aa-mice) to a big uncountable aa-premouse $(M',T')$ where $T'$ is actually true in $M'$.
-We use the concepts of aa-premouse and aa-ultrapower to prove CH in $C(\aaq)$.
-The proof is reminiscent of Silver's proof of GCH in $L^\mu$ \cite{MR0278937}.
-Since we assume club determinacy, $\omega_1^V$ is actually a measurable cardinal in $C(\aaq)$.
-Thus from the point of view of $C(\aaq)$ we start with a countable premouse and iterate it a measurable cardinal times until we end up with a model of the size of the measurable cardinal.
+It allows us to iterate a well-chosen countable aa-premouse (iterable aa-premice are called aa-mice) to a big uncountable aa-premouse $(M_{\omega_1},T_{\omega_1}^*)$ where $T_{\omega_1}^*$ is an $\LL(\aaq)$-theory that is actually true in $M_{\omega_1}$.